BeamMP/Docs/docs/en/support/server-faq.md

 - Make sure you're not using a VPN (this can cause issues).
 - Make sure the server is actually running, without any errors or warnings.

-You can check if you have successfully portforwarded using the site 'portchecker.co' whilst the server is running.
+You can check if you have successfully portforwarded using the site '[probablyup.net](https://probablyup.net/api)' whilst the server is running.

 Notes:

-- Some internet providers do not offer dedicated IPv4 addresses to your connection, so port forwarding may not be possible, despite it being available in the router.
+- Some internet providers do not offer dedicated IPv4 addresses to your connection (CGNAT), so port forwarding may not be possible, despite it being available in the router.
 - Port forwarding is not possible if you are using a mobile (4G/5G) internet connection.

 ---